westbaykayak/westbaykayak.github.io/index.md

 The club meets every Tuesday at 6pm (aiming to be on the water by 6:30) in West Bay.

+* One off change : we meet on on Monday 23rd April not Tuesday 24th *

 A session costs £5 to members, £10 to non-members, and membership is £45 per year.

 Usually we paddle on the river learning new skills and having fun.
 We follow the [BCU sylabus](https://www.britishcanoeing.org.uk/go-canoeing/things-to-do/build-my-skills#star-awards), paddle the river, and play some games.